5 HTML5 Date Time Fixes: Stop Form Chaos Now

 inputmode | Mobile keyboard control | Numeric pad for phone numbers |

-Mobile magic: inputmode="numeric"
+Mobile magic: inputmode="numeric" on phones:

 <label>